MishDivy/-anim-t380-2022-assignments/assignment-midterm/README.md

 ![Baked Textures](etc/screenshots/Texs.PNG)

-**Note:** The Substance Baker SOP HDA can be used independently in Houdini for baking textures for different meshes manually.
+**Note:** The Substance Baker SOP HDA can be used independently in Houdini for manual baking of textures.

 ![Substance Baker](etc/screenshots/Substance%20Baker.PNG)